What is network availability?

 Network availability is the amount of uptime in a network system over a specific time interval.
 Uptime refers to the amount of time a network is fully operational.
-Network availability is measured as a percentage and is monitored to ensure the service being provided is consistently kept running for end-users.
+Network availability is measured as a percentage and is monitored to ensure the network runs consistently for end users.

-Network availability is typically recorded by real-time performance monitoring tools in a proactive manner.
-This allows networking professionals to catch pauses in availability as they happen.
-Additionally, most networks also provide users with reactive availability tools that allow them to submit a support ticket when the network becomes unavailable.
+Network professionals typically record availability in a proactive manner with real-time network performance monitoring tools.
+This approach helps networking professionals catch pauses in availability as soon as they occur.
+Additionally, most networks provide users with reactive availability tools that permit them to submit support tickets when the network becomes unavailable.

 The uptime and availability of a network are important KPIs for network service providers to measure, especially those that use multiple data centers.
-Maintaining a certain level of network availability can help organizations with disaster planning, recognizing when issues arise and providing users with a standard quality of service.
+Maintaining a certain level of availability can help organizations with network disaster planning, recognize when issues arise and provide users with a standard quality of service (QoS).

 How to measure network availability

 Network availability is measured as the percentage of time a system stays fully operational over a period of time, usually over a year.
-Service providers will typically include a specified level of network availability in a service level agreement (SLA).
+Service providers typically include a specified level of network availability in a service-level agreement (SLA).

 The formula for availability is equivalent to the uptime divided by the total time, where the total time is uptime plus downtime.
-Measured downtime includes all times where the network system is down, such as for maintenance, unplanned failures or for the time it takes for a system to recover.
+Measured downtime includes all times where the network system is down, such as during maintenance, unplanned failures or the time it takes for a system to recover.

-100% availability is considered to be when a network system is fully operational and available for its entire runtime.
-Typically, high availability will strive from around 99-99.999% (or the 5 9’s).
+Network professionals aim to achieve 100% availability, which is when a network system is fully operational and available for its entire runtime.
+High availability typically strives for 99.999%, also known as five-nines availability.